 - It supports developing non-linear functions of arbitrary complexities.

-- Data Analysts use Fuzzy Logic to improve an algorithm’s execution.
+- Data analysts use it to improve an algorithm’s execution.

 Why use Fuzzy Logic?

-- Fuzzy logic assists us in dealing with the uncertain and contradictory conditions in engineering.
+- It assists us in dealing with the uncertain and contradictory conditions in engineering.

 - Though it does not provide accurate reasoning, it offers acceptable and relevant reasoning.